collabnix/dockerlabs/beginners/install/raspberrypi3/monitor-docker-swarm-using-blinkt.md

 - A Raspberry Pi
 - Blinkt

+Blinkt! is an eight super-bright RGB LED indicators that are ideal for adding visual notifications to your Raspberry Pi without breaking the bank!
+Inspired by Alex Ellis' work with his Raspberry Pi Zero Docker Cluster, we developed these boards for him to use as status indicators.
+Blinkt! offers eight APA102 pixels in the smallest (and cheapest) form factor to plug straight onto your Raspberry Pi.

+Each pixel on Blinkt! is individually controllable and dimmable allowing you to create gradients, pulsing effects, or just flash them on and off like crazy.
+The data and clock lines are connected to GPIO #23 and #24 respectively but for simplicity you can just use our Python library to drive them.

+## Features

+- Eight APA102 RGB LEDs
+- Individually controllable pixels
+- Sits directly on top of your Pi in a tiny footprint
+- Fits inside most Pi cases
+- Doesn't interfere with PWM audio
+- Blinkt! pinout
+- Compatible with Raspberry Pi 3B+, 3, 2, B+, A+, Zero, and Zero W
+- Python library
+- Comes fully assembled

 ## Installing Docker on all 3 Nodes - 1 Manager and 2 worker nodes